 Multi-Device Workstation Of The Future

-In sharp contrast, buying a fully-loaded ChairsFX Bundle Magnus Pro plus a Titan Evo 2022 Series will cost around $1300.
+In comparison, a fully-loaded Magnus Pro plus a Titan Evo 2022 Series costs around $1300.

-As a result, Text Neck Syndrome, sedentary lifestyles, anterior pelvic tilt, chronic lethargy, and many other ills have become endemic.
+If you can afford it, consider some modern desk worker realities.
+Text Neck Syndrome, sedentary lifestyles, anterior pelvic tilt, chronic lethargy, and many other ills are endemic.
+Unprepared desk workers in the future IoT era will suffer intensified ills.

-To address these problems, Secretlab’s fully-ergonomic multi-device workstation of the future has landed.
-Every TItan owner surfing the waves of the 4th Industrial Revolution should buy this desk right now!
+Overall, the Magnus Pro standing desk is a luxurious, fully-ergonomic multi-device workstation of the future — available now.
+Every Titan owner surfing the waves of the 4th Industrial Revolution should consider buying this desk.

 Magnus Pro from Secretlab $799+